cemsbv/GeoProfile/docs/tree/getting_started.rst

 ---------------

 The first thing to do is to create column classes.
 This class holds the information of the for example a CPT or borehole.
-For more information on the :func:`geoprofilecore.column.Column` class go the the reference.
+For more information on the :func:`geoprofile.column.Column` class go the the reference.